api3dao/old-api3-docs/docs/airnode/v0.6/grp-providers/docker/deployer-image.md

   api3/airnode-deployer:0.6.0 deploy
 ```

 :::

 ::: tab Windows

-For Windows, use CMD (and not PowerShell).
+For Windows, use CMD (而不是PowerShell).

 ```sh
 docker run -it --rm ^